AI For Active Roof Leak Calls

 Roof leaks require a real inspection

 Correct.
 The AI should not diagnose the roof.
-It should answer, capture what the caller sees, and route the next step so the estimator or dispatcher starts with useful context.
+It should answer, capture what the caller sees, and create the next step so the estimator or dispatcher starts with useful context.

 Tarping calls can be safety-sensitive